 Fire Blight Management in Montana Orchards

-Fire blight (Erwinia amylovora) can be the most damaging pathogen to apple trees in Montana (Zidack et al.).
-Fire blight is a bacterial pathogen that infects flowers of pear and apple and can rapidly spread through the tree killing both the scion and the rootstock of susceptible cultivars and rootstocks.
-Young trees are particularly vulnerable to the disease which thrives under warm (70-90F) and humid conditions.
-In addition to infecting pears and apples it can also be found on several other members of the Rosaceae family including native mountain ash, serviceberry, raspberry, contoneaster and hawthorn (Koetter and Grabowski).
-It is spread between trees primarily by pollinators and other insects but can also be spread to flowers by wind and rain.
+Fire blight (Erwinia amylovora) is a major bacterial pathogen of apple trees in Montana (Zidack et al.).
+It infects pear and apple blossoms and can rapidly spread through the tree, killing both the scion and the rootstock of susceptible cultivars.
+Young trees are particularly vulnerable to the disease, which thrives under warm (70-90°F) and humid conditions.
+In addition to infecting pears and apples, it can affect other members of the Rosaceae family, including native mountain ash, serviceberry, raspberry, cotoneaster, and hawthorn (Koetter and Grabowski).
+Fire blight spreads between trees primarily by insects and secondarily by wind and rain.

-Once infected blossoms may appear shriveled or frost damaged.
-As the pathogen spreads, branch tips will appear scorched and droop with the characteristic “sheperd’s crook.”
-Later infected fruit begins to ooze and cankers form on branches.
-The ooze can then be spread by insects in the orchard and lead to further infections through wounds.
+Once infected, blossoms may appear shriveled or frost-damaged.
+As the pathogen spreads, branch tips will appear scorched and droop with the characteristic “shepherd’s crook.”
+Later, infected fruit oozes and branches develop cankers.
+Insects spread the bacterial ooze, which can infect trees through wounds.
 Early detection is an important aspect of controlling fire blight.
 WSU Fire Blight guide offers comprehensive identification information in addition to management resources.
 Michigan State University provides a thorough guide on scouting for blossom blight symptoms of fire blight in apples for early detection.
-MSU Schutter Lab can also assist growers with identifying and confirming fire blight in orchards.
-Samples can be submitted through local Extension offices in Montana.
-The photos above and below are of early spring infections in flower buds and cankers where infection has over wintered providing inculom for future infections.
+MSU's Schutter Diagnostic Lab can identify and confirm fire blight present in orchard specimins.
+Samples of potentially infected plant matter can be submitted to the lab through your Montana extension office.
+The photos above and below are of early spring infections in flower buds and cankers where infection has overwintered, providing inoculum for future infections.

 Risk Factors Contributing to Fire Blight Infection

-In all liklihood fire blight is present in some form in many areas of Montana, however, a specific orchards risk of damaging infection depends on several risk factors.
-The risk of fire blight in an orchard depends on the susceptibility of the cultivars present, the length of the bloom period (typically increases with the number of cultivars planted), the age of the trees and their vigor, the presence of fire blight in the neighborhood and the risk of infection based on heat and humidity during bloom.
-This fire blight risk tool can help growers determine their general risk based on the various factors contributing to the presence and spread of fire blight in a given orchard.
+The risk of fire blight in an orchard depends on cultivar susceptibility, length of the bloom period (typically increases with the number of cultivars planted), tree age and vigor, local presence of fire blight, and risk of infection based on heat and humidity during bloom.
+This fire blight risk tool can help growers determine their general risk based on factors contributing to the presence and spread of fire blight in a given orchard.
 More information about each factor is provided below.

-Some cultivars are resistant to fire blight.
-Even if resistant cultivars are exposed to fire blight it does not spread to other areas of the tree.
-More susceptible cultivars can be severely damaged or even killed by the pathogen as it spreads to limbs, the trunk, and if grafted to a susceptible rootstock, the roots as well.
+When fire blight-resistant cultivars are exposed to the pathogen, it will not spread throughout the tree.
+More susceptible cultivars can be severely damaged or even killed by the pathogen as it spreads to limbs, trunk, and roots—if grafted to a susceptible rootstock.